 Setting Description CSV Delimiter The default character that is used to separate the fields in a row.
 CSV Escape Char The character that starts an escape sequence.
-For example, a quote or comma can be escaped (using $\ \ \ $ or $\ \ \ $ , ) to include these characters literally without being interpreted as a delimiter or quote.
+For example, you can escape a quote (using \" or \') within a quoted string to include these characters literally without being interpreted as a quote.
+For example, 'It\'s OK' is interpreted as It's OK.
+If you use an escape character outside of a quoted context, then it is not interpreted as an escape value but instead appears verbatim.
 CSV Quote Char The character that is used to delimit text strings in the input.

 Setting Description CSV Timestamp Format The timestamp format used by Privitar for processing columns containing Date or Timestamp fields.
-Tomac If the tables that you are importing contain Date or Timestamp fields, Privitar will import these tables according to the following default Date and Timestamp formats: Date Format: yyyy-MM-dd • Timestamp Format: yyyy-MM-dd'T'HH:mm:ss Click in the field to change the format.
+If the tables that you are importing contain Date or Timestamp fields, Privitar will import these tables according to the following default Date and Timestamp formats: Date Format: yyyy-MM-dd • Timestamp Format: yyyy-MM-dd'T'HH:mm:ss Click in the field to change the format.
 (For more information about the Date and Timestamp formats supported by Privitar, see Date and Timestamp formats.)
 Contains Header Row Check this box if the first row of the CSV file contains a header row.
 The column names in the header row will be read and used as the names for the columns in the Schema.
 If the box is not checked, the default column names will be assigned to the columns in the Schema.
-That is, c0.,c1. and so on.
+That is, c0., c1. and so on.